-The Skagit Council of Governments (SCOG) led the update to the coordinated public transit-human services transportation plan (HSTP) for Skagit and Island counties in 2014.
-The HSTP is a plan that identifies transportation needs of seniors, persons with disabilities and persons with low incomes; provides strategies and activities to address those needs;and prioritizes regional projects for funding and implementation.
+Skagit Council of Governments (SCOG) staff led the update of the Skagit-Island county coordinated public transit-human services transportation plan in 2014.
+The Skagit Island Human Services Transportation Plan (HSTP) identifies transportation needs of seniors, persons with disabilities, and persons with low incomes; provides strategies and activities to address those needs;and prioritizes regional projects for funding and implementation.

 The HSTP was approved in December 2014 by the Skagit-Island Regional Transportation Planning Organization Policy Board, and that document as well as its appendix can be found below: